 - Proposed nutrient application rates meet required agronomic rates of 1.4 or less for best management farming practice mandated by the CVRWQCB.
-The whole farm nitrogen balance under existing conditions is 1.38 and would decrease to 1.31 under proposed conditions. - The recommended amount of salt applied to cropland will be provided in the future versions of the approved NMP for the dairy. - The proposed 20,678,141 gallons of storage capacity for the one settling and three wastewater ponds would be sufficient to permit storage of wastewater generated by the facility for a 120-day cycle during normal precipitation periods and normal precipitation periods.
+The whole farm nitrogen balance under existing conditions is 1.60 and would decrease to 1.34 under proposed conditions. - The recommended amount of salt applied to cropland will be provided in the future versions of the approved NMP for the dairy. - The proposed 15,487,548 gallons of storage capacity for the one wastewater pond would be sufficient to permit storage of wastewater generated by the facility for a 120-day cycle during normal precipitation periods and normal precipitation periods (13,636,425 gallons).
 Pond freeboard capacity is used to address 100-year storm events.
-Existing pond construction information was not available for review.
-Based on permitting information provided in the IS/NOP, there would be construction of one (1) new wastewater pond east of the south facilities.
-With construction of the wastewater storage pond, there would be 7 acres of cropland converted to active dairy facilities.
-The new pond would be built to the Central Valley Regional Water Quality Control Board (CVRWQCB) Tier 1 pond standard, using a double 60-mil HDPE liner or approved equivalent. - A tailwater return and/or retention system, composed of berms, piping, and sumps, is used to prevent the movement of water off site. - Rainwater would not be separated and would be co-mingled with on-site wastewater.
-Stormwater runoff from impervious areas would continue to be directed to the wastewater management system, except for rainwater from two freestall barn roofs, which is routed to fields. - Based on the WMP assessment, the site is partially in the Federal Emergency Management Agency (FIRM 2008) Zone A, and as discussed in Section 2.8 the proposed construction grading will protect against floods.

-• With construction of the proposed facilities, approximately 7 acres of cropped acreage would be converted to active dairy facilities.
-This leaves 357 acres of the fields receiving both wastewater and solid manure.
+- A tailwater return and/or retention system, composed of berms, piping, and sumps, is used to prevent the movement of water off site. - Rainwater would not be separated and would be co-mingled with on-site wastewater.
+Stormwater runoff from impervious areas would continue to be directed to the wastewater management system, except for rainwater from several animal shelter roofs, which is routed to a nearby field. - Based on the WMP assessment, the site is partially in the Federal Emergency Management Agency (FIRM 2008) Zone A, and as discussed in Section 2.8 the proposed construction grading will protect against floods. - With construction of the proposed facilities, approximately 2 acres of cropped acreage would be converted to active dairy facilities.
+This leaves 80 acres of the fields receiving both wastewater and solid manure.
 Fields would be cropped in pasture, oats silage-soft dough, and corn silage.
 Future crops could vary from those discussed above as long as nitrogen balance requirements are met.
 Additional off-site fields not owned by the dairy operator would receive solid manure and wastewater as a soil amendment purchase.

 The NMP demonstrates that the proposed dairy facility would, after off-site disposal of solid wastes, comply with the nitrogen loading groundwater protection requirements of the CVRWQCB and the Merced County ACO.
-The NMP shows the whole farm balance would be reduced from 1.38 at the existing dairy facility, respectively.
-The proposed dairy facility whole farm balance is 1.31.
+The NMP shows the whole farm balance would be reduced from 1.60 at the existing dairy facility, to 1.34 with the proposed expansion.
 The balance ratio would remain below the regulatory limit of 1.65.

-4.2 SUMMARY OF POTENTIAL GROUNDWATER RESOURCE DEGRADATION FROM OPERATION OF THE SILVA DAIRY EXPANSION
+4.2 SUMMARY OF POTENTIAL GROUNDWATER RESOURCE DEGRADATION FROM OPERATION OF THE AZEVEDO DAIRY #2 EXPANSION

-Expanded operations at the Silva Dairy have the potential to result in the degradation of the area groundwater resources for the following reasons:
+Expanded operations at the Azevedo Dairy #2 have the potential to result in the degradation of the area groundwater resources for the following reasons: